Atomik-Chimp/hello-cpp/README.md

 # hello-cpp
- hello world cpp to play with.
+ This is a basic repository to play with: headers multiple files cmake etc...